Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 #> All risk estimates are based on V =  5
 #>
 #>       Algorithm  Ave    se   Min  Max
-#>   Super Learner 0.16 0.014 0.094 0.25
+#>   Super Learner 0.16 0.014 0.095 0.26
-#>     Discrete SL 0.17 0.014 0.114 0.25
+#>     Discrete SL 0.17 0.014 0.117 0.25
 #>  SL.xgboost_All 0.19 0.016 0.135 0.27
-#>   SL.ranger_All 0.16 0.014 0.103 0.25
+#>   SL.ranger_All 0.16 0.015 0.104 0.25
-#>     SL.ksvm_All 0.18 0.014 0.109 0.30
+#>     SL.ksvm_All 0.18 0.015 0.110 0.30
 ```

-where `V=5` specifies number of folds, and `id=rm.cookfarm$SOURCEID` forces that entire profiles are removed from training and cross-validation.
+where `V=5` specifies number of folds, and `id=rm.cookfarm$SOURCEID` enforces that entire profiles are removed from training and cross-validation.
 This gives a more realistic RMSE of about ±0.35.
 Note that this time `SL.xgboost_All` is even somewhat worse than the random forest model, and the ensemble model (`Super Learner`) is slightly better than each individual model.
 This matches our previous results with `h20.ensemble`.

 To produce predictions of soil pH at 10 cm depth we can finally use: